Warren Buffett says buying stocks amid market dip

-Berkshire Hathaway Inc (BRKa.N) is adding to its shareholdings of two U.S. companies amid a market dip, billionaire investor Warren Buffett said on Monday.
+Berkshire Hathaway is adding to its shareholdings of two U.S. companies amid a market dip, billionaire investor Warren Buffett said on Monday.

 Buffett, Berkshire's controlling shareholder, also forecast record results this year for Berkshire's largest non-insurance businesses, among them the railroad BNSF and the utility MidAmerican.